PanAkatsuki/DentalSimulationSDF/README.md

 The drill position and orientation are sampled against the SDF volume.

-Collision and contact information are computed in real time.
+Collision and interaction information are computed in real time.

 ---